2408-Team-3/flytrap_terraform/README.md

 ![Organization Logo](https://raw.githubusercontent.com/getflytrap/.github/main/profile/flytrap_logo.png)

 # Flytrap Terraform Installation Guide
-The Flytrap Terraform Repository provides everything you need to set up Flytrap in a production environment.
+The Flytrap Terraform repository provides everything you need to set up Flytrap in a production environment.
 Using Terraform, you can deploy the required AWS infrastructure, including the API, processor, database, and all related services, ensuring Flytrap is fully operational in your cloud environment.

 This guide will walk you through provisioning Flytrap's architecture using Terraform.